Physical Spirituality

 I see many proponents of psychedelics creating exaggerated expectations of what psychedelics can deliver in terms of mental and physical health, improvement of one's social relationships and material well-being.
 We need to be more circumspect in our expectations:

 The achievement of cosmic integration does not necessarily follow from the ingestion of a psychedelic.
-Recent studies ## have shown that it is this achievement of cosmic integration that delivers the greatest benefit from psychedelics and such heights are not always achieved.
-Even when issues such as set and setting have been adequately addressed, factors beyond anyone's control, such as the cosmic weather and the dispositions of our Deities, can profoundly affect the success of a psychedelic session.
+Recent studies #11 have shown that it is this achievement of cosmic integration that delivers the greatest benefit from psychedelics and such heights are not always achieved.
+Even when issues such as set and setting have been adequately addressed, factors beyond anyone's control, such as the strong interactive forces of the cosmic connective system and the dispositions of our Deities, can profoundly affect the success of a psychedelic session.

 The experience of cosmic integration itself is necessarily temporary.
 Such understanding permits a reconciliation with its everyday absence and avoids any obsession with repeating psychedelic sessions with the ambition of making one's cosmic presence permanent.